cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsinks/tpfsparquet.rst

 .. meta::
-    :author: cask data, inc.
+    :author: Cask Data, Inc.
-    :copyright: copyright © 2015 cask data, inc.
+    :copyright: Copyright © 2015 Cask Data, Inc.

 .. _included-apps-etl-plugins-batch-sinks-tpfsparquet:

 ===============================
-batch sinks: tpfsparquet
+Batch Sinks: TPFSParquet
 ===============================

-.. rubric:: description
+.. rubric:: Description

-sink for a timepartitionedfileset that writes data in parquet format. every time the pipeline runs, a new partition in the timepartitionedfileset will be created based on the logical start time of the run. all data for the run will be written to that partition.
+Sink for a ``TimePartitionedFileSet`` that writes data in Parquet format.
+Every time the pipeline runs, a new partition in the ``TimePartitionedFileSet`` will be created based on the logical start time of the run.
+All data for the run will be written to that partition.

-.. rubric:: use case
+.. rubric:: Use Case

-this sink is used whenever you want to write to a timepartitionedfileset in parquet format. for example, you might want to create daily snapshots of a database table by reading the entire contents of the table and writing to this sink.
+This sink is used whenever you want to write to a ``TimePartitionedFileSet`` in Parquet format.
+For example, you might want to create daily snapshots of a database table by reading the entire contents of the table and writing to this sink.

-.. rubric:: properties
+.. rubric:: Properties

-**name:** name of the timepartitionedfileset to which records are written. if it doesn't exist, it will be created.
+**name:** Name of the ``TimePartitionedFileSet`` to which records are written.
+If it doesn't exist, it will be created.

-**schema:** the avro schema of the record being written to the sink as a json object.
+**schema:** The Avro schema of the record being written to the sink as a JSON Object.

-**basepath:** base path for the timepartitionedfileset. defaults to the name of the dataset.
+**basePath:** Base path for the ``TimePartitionedFileSet``.
+Defaults to the name of the dataset.

-**filepathformat:** format for the time partition, as used by simpledateformat. defaults to formatting partitions as 2015-01-01/20-42.142017372000.
+**filePathFormat:** Format for the time partition, as used by ``SimpleDateFormat``.
+Defaults to formatting partitions such as ``2015-01-01/20-42.142017372000``.

-**timezone:** the string id for the timezone to format the date in. defaults to using utc. this setting is only used if filepathformat is not null.
+**timeZone:** The string ID for the time zone to format the date in.
+Defaults to using UTC.
+This setting is only used if ``filePathFormat`` is not null.

-.. rubric:: example
+.. rubric:: Example

 ::

   {
-    "name": "tpfsavro",
+    "name": "TPFSParquet",
     "properties": {
       "name": "users",
-      "filepathformat": "yyyy-mm-dd/hh-mm",
-      "timezone": "america/los_angeles",
+      "filePathFormat": "yyyy-MM-dd/HH-mm",
+      "timeZone": "America/Los_Angeles",
       "schema": "{
         \"type\":\"record\",
         \"name\":\"user\",